Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 Day 1-3: Define what a mini-CEO actually is

-Mini-CEO isn’t an assistant.
-Isn’t a project manager.
-Is someone who can make and own operational decisions, so the founder doesn’t have to.
+Mini-CEO isn’t an assistant or a project manager.
+They’re the person who makes and owns operational decisions so the founder doesn’t have to.

 Core responsibilities: